sil-car/oxt-spellcheckers/README.md

 ### Using an OXT extension.

 1. Download OXT file to your computer.
-1. Install in LibreOffice using Extension Manager.
+1. Install in LibreOffice using "Tools" > "Extension Manager..."; select downloaded OXT file.
 1. Set document language (e.g. "Sango") to use/test spell checker.

 ### Creating an OXT extension.